-When people use search engines like Google, they are looking for results that, yes, answer their inquiry, but more importantly, are answers that users can trust.
+When people use Google, they are looking for results that, yes, answer their inquiry, but more importantly, are answers that users can trust.
 But how can any search engine produce reliable sources when billions of photos are uploaded to social media sites and over 40 million messages are sent worldwide daily?
-The current raw data estimate alone is 1.145 trillion MB of data per day to organize!
+In 2025 it’s estimated that over 200 zettabytes of data will be in cloud storage globally.

 That’s a lot of data for search engines to sift through, categorize, and authenticate.
 And, let’s face it, search engines are far from perfect.
 Even when top search engines like Google update their algorithms an average of 6x per day, every day, for decades, false, spam, and harmful information has been prevalent everywhere online.

-This is why Google’s Search Quality Evaluator Guidelines have E-A-T built into their algorithms.
+This is why Google’s Search Quality Evaluator Guidelines have E-E-A-T built into their algorithms.

 While E-E-A-T is not technically a ranking factor, it can impact your content’s rank.
 Part of several aspects of Google’s ranking algorithm, E-E-A-T guidelines tell the real human reviewers exactly what type of content Google considers high-quality.